mirzviz/JobsSystem/README.md

 - **Failed**: Job encountered an error
 - **Stopped**: Job was manually stopped

+## Stopping the Application

+Press Ctrl+C to stop the application.
+The system will:
+1. Stop accepting new jobs
+2. Finish the current job or mark it as stopped
+3. Perform a graceful shutdown

 ## Implementation Details

 - Uses in-memory storage for job data (InMemoryJobQueue)